 History of OMRI

 Founded in 1997, the Organic Materials Review Institute (OMRI) is a 501(c)(3) nonprofit organization providing organic certifiers, growers, manufacturers, and suppliers an independent review of products intended for use in certified organic production, handling, and processing.
-OMRI reviews input products to determine compliance with the National Organic Standards.
+OMRI reviews input products to determine compliance with the USDA National Organic standards, the Canada Organic Regime (COR) standards and/or Mexican Organic Products Law (LPO).
 Inputs include products such as fertilizers and pest control products for crop production, livestock feed ingredients and health care products, processing aids and sanitizers, and other materials intended for use in organic production.
-Compliant products are OMRI Listed® and appear on the OMRI Products List©.
+Compliant products are OMRI Listed® and appear on the OMRI Products Lists©.
 OMRI also provides subscribers and certifiers guidance and training on the acceptability of material inputs in general under organic standards.

 Mission Statement